jeremylt/personal_website/source/teaching.rst

 These goals are in line with the learning outcomes and and program objectives in CU Boulder's Computer Science BS program :cite:`BSCS2025`.
 Specifically, graduates are expected to leverage foundational knowledge to design and implement solutions to problems.

-There exists some research suggesting that a clear presentation of material in a lecture can increase a student's confidence in their understanding, that confidence does not necessarily translate into greater understanding, at least as measured by exams :cite:`carpenter2016effect`.
+There exists some research suggesting that although a clear presentation of material in a lecture can increase a student's confidence in their understanding, that confidence does not necessarily translate into greater understanding, at least as measured by exams :cite:`carpenter2016effect`.
 While I find a clear lecture helpful in establishing common language and some understanding of core concepts, I use in class activities to build understanding and give the students the opportunity to locate the gaps or errors in their understanding.
 Historically I have relied upon MATLAB and Mathematica for these in class exercises, as well as printable worksheets.
 As my research has shifted to open source software, I have been investigating leveraging tools like Jupyter notebooks :cite:`jupyter` in the classroom to replace proprietary software for in class exercises.